 1. Nestle SA

-Nestle is also an ethical investment.
+These days, Nestle is also an ethical investment (certainly more ethical than it once was, although that’s not a high bar).
 Several groups that I respect have given Nestle excellent ESG ratings.
 MSCI ESG Research gives it a AA rating for its performance against ESG criteria, for example.
 Nestle also receives good marks from the FTSE4Good Index and the Access to Nutrition Access.
 Because Nestle so readily touts its recognition for social responsibility, I sense that these ratings are essential to the company.
 So, I expect that Nestle will continue to undertake sustainable initiatives in the future.

 Nestle also is a good choice for me because, up to now, I’ve invested primarily in North American stocks.
 Because it is a foreign company, Nestle adds geographic diversity to my portfolio.